SimplyyTobi/Space-Shooter/README.md

 # Space-Shooter
- A small 2D project for my studies
+ A small 2D project for my studies.